 Peter Droussiotis: Chairman and CEO

-He is also Chairman of the UK-Cyprus Enterprise Council, a voluntary strategic body promoting trade between the UK and Cyprus, which he helped found in December 2013, and has been Chairman of the Friends of Albert Road Recreation Ground, an award-winning sports and tennis facility in North London, since 2001.
+He is also Chairman of the UK-Cyprus Enterprise Council, a voluntary strategic body promoting trade between the UK and Cyprus, which he helped found in December 2013, and had been Chairman of the Friends of Albert Road Recreation Ground, an award-winning sports and tennis facility in North London, from 2001 to 2016.
 He previously served in an elected voluntary capacity as President of the National Federation of Cypriots in the UK, representing the largest Cypriot diaspora, for 8 years, until his term expired in June 2015.
 Peter is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA) and speaks Greek.